derivita/hrpc-docs/content/docs/tutorials/basic/go.md

 #### Starting the server

-Once we've implemented all our methods, we also need to start up a gRPC server so that clients can actually use our service.
+Once we've implemented all our methods, we also need to start up a HRPC server so that clients can actually use our service.
 The following snippet shows how we do this for our `RouteGuide` service: